jorgegv/rage1/doc/BANKING-DESIGN.md

 the data/code in the paged sections is immutable and does not need to change during the game.

-But what if we wanted to be able to make modifications in tha section while running, and _keep_ those modifications?
+But what if we wanted to be able to make modifications in that section while running, and _keep_ those modifications?
 It would be interesting that after paging the memory area out and back in later, the changes are still there.
 I.e.  make the section a READ/WRITE section, and not a READ ONLY one.